What is “coming out”?

 - A crisis of faith, if we are religious .
 We cannot reconcile this news with our faith and religious community because we believe sexual orientation is a sin of choice and gender is assigned by God.

 - Concern or embarrassment about how our friends and family will react.
-Will they stigmatize and reject us?
-Will they ridicule our child?
+Will they stigmatize, ridicule, or stigmatize us?

 Can we feel extreme panic?